-The Group applies two approaches to recognising revenue to contracts with customers: either at a point in time or over time, depending on the manner the customer obtains control of the goods or services.
-Revenue is recognised over time if one of the following is met:

-- The customer simultaneously receives and consumes the benefits as the Group performs; - The customer controls the asset as the Group creates or enhances it; or - The Group's performance does not create an asset for which the Group has an alternative use and there is a right to payment for the performance to date.
+- the manner the customer obtains control of the goods or services.
+Revenue is recognised over time if one of the following is met: - The customer simultaneously receives and consumes the benefits as the Group performs; - The customer controls the asset as the Group creates or enhances it; or - The Group's performance does not create an asset for which the Group has an alternative use and there is a right to payment for the performance to date.